auth0/magic/docs/utils.md

 Generates an RSA public/private key pair.
 The public key is encoded using a SubjectPublicKeyInfo(SPKI) structure.

-For node 10+, it uses the built-in `generateKeyPair` from `crypto` library.
-For older node versions, it generates the keypair using OpenSSL directly.

 ```js
 // callback
 magic.util.rsaKeypairGen((err, keypair) => {